-ROBOTICS PLATFORMS UNIT 5- INTERMEDIATE (Display Board Only)
+ROBOTICS PLATFORMS INTERMEDIATE, UNIT 5 (Display Board Only Exhibits)

-r.

-Class 923 Platforms-Intermediate Int.
+Class 922 Platforms-Intermediate Jr. Class 923 Platforms-Intermediate Int.
 Class 924 Platforms-Intermediate Sr.

 A. A sturdy binder/notebook that contains the completed 4-H Robotic e-Record.

 B. One display board which you have made as a part of this unit of study.
 The standardized display board size 4' X 3' is to be used for 4-H projects.